 In line with market convention, loans and advances to banks are typically unsecured.
-DBS manages the risk of such exposures by keeping tight control of the exposure tenor, selection of bank counterparties and monitoring of their credit quality.
+DBS manages the risk of such exposures by keeping tight control of the exposure tenor and monitoring of their credit quality.

 Derivatives counterparty credit risk by markets and settlement methods